SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Customer/addMessage.md

 * sessionKey            - A valid session key
 * messageBody        - The text in the message.
 * ticketId     - The ticket to attach the message to.
 * sLevel       - Security level of the ticket.
 Can be:

-   o   1 – Intenal
+   *   1 – Intenal
-   o   2 – External
+   *   2 – External